 They are just soaring through the skies when suddenly the octopus shrinks and they fell down to what we all expected, in the water.
 After they compose themselves from the fall to continue their journey this happened:

-Of all the places in the grand line they could have fell into, they fell on a maximum security base of the Marines.
+Of all the places in the grand line they could have fallen into, they fell on a maximum security base of the Marines.
 Now the story shifted from simply landing on the sea to figuring out how they are going to escape.
-In the manga they just fell from the sky, got scared a bit and then they continue their journey.
-But in G8 they fell in the worst posible place for a pirate, how are they going to get out?
+In the manga, they just fell from the sky, got scared a bit and then they continue their journey.
+But in G8 they fell in the worst possible place for a pirate, how are they going to get out?
 What will they do now?
 Is open to so many possibilities that makes it exciting.

 2. Each straw hat are faced with situations that really helped them grow as individual characters.